 Reviewing risk controls following an incident

 Under the OHS Act, employers have a duty, so far as is reasonably practicable, to eliminate risks to health or, where this is not possible, reduce those risks as far as is reasonably practicable.
-Reviewing the policy in consultation with health and safety representatives will help principals monitor and review the effectiveness of current risk controls in place to manage or eliminate the risk that might affect their students, staff or operations.
+Reviewing the Risk Management policy in consultation with health and safety representatives will help principals monitor and review the effectiveness of current risk controls in place to manage or eliminate the risk that might affect their students, staff or operations.